joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/testing-and-build.md

 discovery through a JSON-reporting wrapper.

 The extra battery reused selected semantic regressions with the exact release ROMs.
-It covered cold boot with empty SRAM; all 30 archived states loading and advancing in each font; native suspend and fresh SRAM reload in all four classic/shadowed combinations;
+It covered cold boot with empty SRAM; all 31 archived states loading and advancing in each font; native suspend and fresh SRAM reload in all four classic/shadowed combinations;
 six-character diary names; unidentified-item Select/B/Start behavior; SOS and requester Revival-to-Thank-You routes; Clear Campaign certificate pixels; main-ending staff cards;
-equipment digit/redraw matrices; and combat/Monster Log borders.
+equipment digit/redraw matrices; combat/Monster Log borders; and Training main/Info labels, password display/input, and the three-line arrival receipt.
 The state-load checks are smoke coverage.
-The extra battery overlaps suite coverage and is not 30 new regressions.
+The extra battery overlaps suite coverage and is not 34 new regressions.

+Both receipt sources also passed layout checks for all 29 current location names and floors
+0-255: 7,424 combinations per font, with maximum line widths of 117, 128, and 55 pixels.
+Training menu and arrival screenshots were inspected in both fonts.
+The freshly built and clean-clone ROMs and IPS patches also match the existing latest builds byte for byte.

-The battery runner, JSON reports, logs, ROMs, and package are local generated artifacts in `build/release-2026-09-07/`; they are not tracked test infrastructure.
+The battery runner, JSON reports, logs, ROMs, and package are local generated artifacts in `build/release-2026-09-08/`; they are not tracked test infrastructure.
 The package's current identity is recorded in [project-status.md](project-status.md#verified-build-and-package).
 Future builds need their own run and artifact hashes.